green-green-avk/AnotherTerm-docs/docs/local-shell-w-x.md

 2. Any application targets API >= 29 cannot `execve()` any binaries from file tree locations writable by it on Android&#xA0;10 and higher.
-This new behavior interferes with the "Linux under PRoot" feature in its current state.
+This new behavior interferes with the "Linux under PRoot" feature.

 ## Solutions